Leviathan321/opensbt-core/README.md

 ## Usage

-After having installed OpenSBT, you can follow the tutorials provided as [jupyter notebooks](/doc/jupyter) which explain step-by-step of how to use OpenSBT.
+You can find several tutorials as [jupyter notebooks](/doc/jupyter) which explain step-by-step of how to use OpenSBT.
 In these tutorials, we have integrated:

 -  A simplified SUT simulated in very simplistic simulator (linear motion planning, no GPU required)
--  A real-world FMI-based AEB agent simulated in [CARLA](https://carla.org/) using the simulator adapter [CARLA Runner Extension](https://git.fortiss.org/opensbt/carla-runner). (link to fortiss lab)
+-  A real-world FMI-based AEB agent developed in the [fortiss Mobility lab](https://www.fortiss.org/forschung/fortiss-labs/detail/mobility-lab) which is simulated in [CARLA](https://carla.org/) using the simulator adapter [CARLA Runner Extension](https://git.fortiss.org/opensbt/carla-runner).

 _Note: We have also implemented a [simulator adapter](https://git.fortiss.org/opensbt/prescan_runner) for testing Simulink-based SUTs in Prescan._